sefonixy/invigilator-assessment-hub/README.md

 - Track submission status and session health
 - View detailed student information
 - Perform actions like syncing submissions or unlocking sessions
-- Filter and search through large datasets
+- Filter and search through the data

 The UI is responsive so it works on both desktop and mobile.